The ultimate guide to night time reusable nappies

 Whenever I get a mum started on cloth nappies, I always tell her to get the day time sorted first, and work out nights after.
 Getting started with cloth is simple, but the hardest part is often making it work at night.
 Because reusable nappies can be slightly less absorbent than disposables, it can take some trial and error to find a combination that lasts the whole night without leaking.
 However, it is worth persevering!
 Once you’ve worked it out, you’re pretty much guaranteed leak-free nights.

 If you’re still confused after reading this post, don’t forget that I offer free cloth nappy consultations, and can help you get to grips with using cloth in your particular circumstances.
-Fill out the form here, and I’ll be in touch!
+Fill out the form here, leave a comment saying you’d like me (Innes) to reply and I’ll be in touch!

 Knowing your materials

 One thing it’s worth knowing before we start is that different materials have different properties.
 The key to a successful night nappy is working out which materials will suit your baby.
 This graphic shows how they differ.
 Speed of absorption is how quickly the insert soaks up any liquid, while capacity is the total amount of liquid it can hold.